How does matching work in live chess?

 - We avoid matching players who have poor internet connections with those who have solid connections.

-- We avoid matching players who frequently just disconnect or quit without resigning (aka "Fair Play") with those who finish their games properly.
+- We avoid matching players who frequently just disconnect or quit without resigning (aka "Bad Sportsmanship") with those who finish their games properly.

 To get the fastest, most fair game possible, all you have to do is select your preferred time-control and hit the button--we’ll take care of the rest!